 I’m also sure that I missed some successful blogs.
 I will endeavor to keep this list updated but new successful bloggers pop up all the time.

-There are a lot of successful bloggers that don’t publish their income, so we have no way of knowing how much they earn to include them on this list.
+There are a lot of famous bloggers that don’t publish their income, so we have no way of knowing how much they earn to include them on this list.

 Obviously, levels of blogging income can also change from year to year or based on the seasons of the year and a lot of other factors.